 Seasonal Allergies in Dogs

-Spring has sprung, and that means all sorts of flowers and flora are in bloom.
+Spring has sprung, and that means all sorts of flowers and trees are in bloom.
 Unfortunately for some pets, this time of year also brings painful allergies.
 Notoriously tricky to diagnose, allergies in dogs require time and patience to properly treat.
 It’s important to help your pup feel as comfortable as possible, no matter how unpleasant the allergy symptoms may look or feel.

 What Causes Seasonal Allergies in Dogs?